 Allen College is a quality, private, multipurpose college for Allied Health, Nursing and Radiography.
-To provide general education courses, Allen College has developed unique relationships with Hawkeye Community College in Waterloo, Loras College in Dubuque, University of Northern Iowa in Cedar Falls and Wartburg College in Waverly.
+To provide general education courses, Allen College has developed unique relationships with Central College in Pella, Hawkeye Community College in Waterloo, Loras College in Dubuque, University of Northern Iowa in Cedar Falls and Wartburg College in Waverly.